bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 <br />
 ### Environment variables

 Environment variables are the most obviousy place to find leaked credentials, since they are configured statically or from the result of a build argument.
-Environment variables set to a static credential during build time are inspectable by the docker.
+Environment variables set to a static credential during build time are inspectable by the docker agent.

-In the example below, we create a docker image with my password written in plaintext
+In the example below, we create a docker image with a password written in plaintext

 ```Dockerfile
 FROM scratch